Galactica-corp/galactica-monorepo/packages/cross-chain-replication-contracts/Cross-Chain State Replication for Certificate Registry.md

 ### **6.7 Create Smart Contract Integration Test**

 - **Prompt:** "Create a new integration test file.
 In the test setup, deploy the full suite of contracts: `ZkCertificateRegistry`, `ZkCertificateRegistryReplica`, `RegistryStateSender`, `RegistryStateReceiver`, and the `MockMailbox`."
 - **Testing:** "Write an end-to-end test that: 1\.
 Adds a certificate to the source `ZkCertificateRegistry`.
 2\.
 Calls `relayState()` on the `RegistryStateSender`.
 3\.
 Triggers message processing in the `MockMailbox`.
 4\.
 Asserts that the `ZkCertificateRegistryReplica` state correctly reflects the change.
 5\.
-Repeats this process for a revocation and a batch of multiple updates to ensure state consistency."
+Repeats this process for a revocation and a batch of multiple updates to ensure state consistency.
+6\.
+Includes a test for dropped message recovery where the replica correctly recovers missing state when oldestValidMerkleRoot is not found in its current merkleRoots array."

 ### **6.8 Create Hardhat Ignition Deployment Modules**